The toilet water is bubbling. Water is backing up in the tub. The kitchen sink drain is making a sucking sound. It’s time to clean your sewer line.

 These tools are most effective when used close to the problem area and they make it possible for severely clogged drains to be fully inspected again via camera (after clearing) to look for any structural damage that may have been difficult to see.

-To recap, these are the steps you should follow in order to keep a clean sewer pipe:
+To recap, these are the steps you should follow in order to address a clogged sewer pipe:

 - Attempt to fix the problem with a plunger or eco-friendly cleaner